salviati/go-qrand/README.md

 ## Installation

-You can use goinstall to install the library
+You can use go tool to install the library

-     goinstall github.com/salviati/go-qrand
+     go get github.com/salviati/go-qrand

-or clone & build manually

-     git clone git://github.com/salviati/go-qrand
-     cd go-qrand
-     make install

 Then you can import the package and start using it

      import qrand "github.com/salviati/go-qrand"